 Lymphedema can be controlled with careful and consistent treatment.

-Lymphedema is swelling in one or both of your arms or legs caused by a blockage in your lymphatic system, preventing lymph fluid from draining.
-Swelling occurs as fluid builds up.
-Lymphedema can be controlled with careful and consistent treatment, but it cannot be cured.
-Exercise, massage and compression can all help relieve swelling in the affected limbs.
+Lymphedema is swelling in one or both arms or legs caused by a blockage in the lymphatic system, preventing fluids and proteins gathered from body tissues that would normally be carried into the bloodstream from draining effectively.
+Lymphedema can be hereditary, but is most commonly the result of blockages caused by infection, cancers, or scar tissues left behind by radiation therapy or the surgical removal of a lymph node.
+The condition can be controlled with careful and consistent treatment, but it cannot be cured.
+Exercise, massage, and compression by a trained IRG therapist can all help relieve swelling in the affected limbs.

-With your physical therapist, movement of the lymph fluid can be promoted through:
+With your physical therapist, movement of lymph fluid can be promoted through:

 - Elevation and specific exercise, with gentle muscle contraction